Board of Directors

 Blane and his wife Celeste, a 1978 graduate of Vandebilt Catholic in Houma, have four children – Gordon ’08, Hayden, Sarah, and Emma.
 He and his family are members of St. Aloysius Church.

-Mr. Maurice J. Coleman, a CHS 1982 graduate, is Deputy Chief Investment Officer of the $18 billion Teachers’ Retirement System of Louisiana and is directly responsible for overseeing its approximately $5 billion of private markets assets.
-He also serves as an adjunct finance instructor for the Louisiana State University E.J.
+Mr. Maurice J. Coleman, a CHS 1982 graduate, is Deputy Chief Investment Officer of the Teachers’ Retirement System of Louisiana and is directly responsible for overseeing its private markets assets.
+He also has served as an adjunct finance instructor for the Louisiana State University E.J.
 Ourso College of Business.
 Prior to joining the Teachers’ Retirement System of Louisiana, Mr. Coleman was Managing Director at Cherokee Investment Partners in Raleigh, North Carolina.
-He was also an Investment Director for Delta Air Lines mostly in its pension benefit trusts and in other corporate finance positions for fourteen years.
+He was also an Investment Director for Delta Air Lines mostly in its pension benefit trusts andin other corporate finance positions for fourteen years.
 He began his career in corporate banking with Wachovia Bank in Atlanta.

-A Catholic High Bruin Man of the Year, he is a member of the Catholic High School Foundation and was inducted into Catholic High School’s Grizzly Great.
-He and his wife of 29 years, Allison have two sons: Maurice Coleman, Jr., a 2013 graduate and Miles Coleman, a 2016 graduate.
+A Catholic High Bruin Man of the Year, he has served as a member of the Catholic High School Foundation from 2013-2020.
+He was recognized as a CHS Distinguished Graduate and has been inducted as a Catholic High School’s Grizzly Great.
+He and his wife, Allison, have two sons: Maurice Coleman, Jr., a 2013 graduate and Miles Coleman, a 2016 graduate.

 Mr. Coleman received his B.S. and M.B.A. degrees from the Louisiana State University and is CFA charterholder.
 He is a member and past president of the LSU E. J. Ourso College of Business Dean's Advisory Council and is a 2009 Hall of Distinction inductee.